Visualizing Compliance:

 The toolset had to display and have capability to address a multitude of needs

-• Default Shapes (Circles/Rectangles): Solved cumbersome drawing/reliance on Data Ops, enabling fast, single-click creation of common field shapes.
+Default Shapes (Circles/Rectangles): Solved cumbersome drawing/reliance on Data Ops, enabling fast, single-click creation of common field shapes.
+Adding circles helped solve the former issue of not being able to drawing circular fields which is very common.

-• Easy Removal/Subtraction (Cut Tool): Solved difficult editing for minute, precise adjustments, simplifying complex editing and enabling user independence.
+Easy Removal/Subtraction (Cut Tool): Solved difficult editing for minute, precise adjustments, simplifying complex editing.

-• Real-Time Acreage Display: Solved low confidence due to lack of immediate feedback, providing instant, quantitative feedback.
+Real-Time Acreage Display: Solved low confidence due to lack of immediate feedback, providing instant, quantitative feedback of how large the field is that was just drawn so that the user can confirm against their own knowledge of the field size.

 Tool bar expands when user interacts to begin editing fields.
 Additional editing tools are available when user begins creating complex shapes.

-Utilizing Figma, I developed an interactive prototype that served as the single source of truth for the map's complex states.
+Utilizing Figma, I developed an interactive prototype that served as ttesting mechanism for the map's complex states.
 I then drove structured testing sessions with stakeholders, which proved invaluable.

-By allowing them to engage directly with the flow, we proactively troubleshooted critical interaction pathways and validated the necessary features—an essential step that guaranteed the final solution was engineered correctly for large-scale compliance and data ingestion.
+By allowing them to engage directly with the flow, we proactively troubleshooted critical interaction pathways and validated the necessary features, an essential step that guaranteed the final solution was engineered correctly for large-scale compliance, use, and data ingestion.

 User can use polygon or shapes layered on each other to create cutouts in their field shapes.